primatejs/primate/docs/guide/configuration.md

 A list of directories to be included in the server and client build.
 Must not be any known Primate location.

+The directories are specified relative to project root.
+A `services` directory would be denoted with `["services"]`.

 ### build.excludes

 Default `[]`